greeneg/greeneg.github.io/README.md

 The schema files from Apple are unfortunately not marked directly with a license.
 However, they _ARE_ available off their open source site online, so I'm going to assume (at least until I get a cease and desist) that their schemas are free to redistribute.

-The files above are in the tar.bzip2 linked from the site [here](https://github.com/greeneg/website/blob/master/configuration/ldap_schema.tar.bz2).
+The files above are in the tar.bzip2 linked from the site [here](https://github.com/greeneg/greeneg.github.io/blob/master/configuration/ldap_schema.tar.bz2?raw=true).
+Just for clarity, there are more schema in that tar.bz2 ball than what we'll be dealing with